 It happened again.
 I suffered a kitchen disaster and boy do I hate when that happens!
-This time, I ruined an entire pot of pasta because I got busy and was not paying attention.
+This time, I ruined an entire pasta pot because I got busy and was not paying attention.
 By the time I realized, the pasta had cooked beyond al dente, all the way to al mushe.
-I could barely make out the pasta shape, that’s how al mushe!
+I could barely make out the pasta shape.
+That’s how al mushe!

-It killed me to dump the whole thing and start over, but there was no way to undo that disaster—it was that far gone!
+It nearly killed me to dump the whole thing and start over, but there was no way to undo that disaster—it was that far gone!
 Thankfully, that’s not true for every cooking mistake.
-Here is a list you’re going to want to keep handy just in case.
+This is a list you’ll want to keep handy just in case.

-When the pasta is not totally mush but instead super sticky, drain and cool immediately.
-Then return the pasta to a sauté pan, add at least one tablespoon of olive oil, and toss while reheating.
+When pasta hasn’t quite turned to mush but is super sticky, drain and run it under cold water immediately.
+Then drain well, return the pasta to a sauté pan, add at least one tablespoon of olive oil, and toss while reheating.
 That should take care of the stickiness, while no one is the wiser.

 Too much salt